Betty Tom Chu

-Betty Tom Chu is an American lawyer, politician and banker.
+Betty Tom Chu (born May 4, 1936) is an American lawyer, politician and banker.
 She is known for being the first Chinese-American woman to pass the bar admission of State Bar of California.
 She was also the first Chinese-American woman to be the chief executive of a bank.

 Chu served as mayor of Monterey Park, California in 2006, and held two elected terms on the city council between 2003 and 2012.
 She ran for the 32nd Congressional district as a Republican in May 2009, and lost to Judy Chu.

 Early life and education

 Chu was born in San Diego, California.
-Her father, Tom Kay Chu, owned a farm, and her mother, Yee Siu King, was an immigrant from Guangzhou.
-By age nine, Chu wanted to pursue a career in law as a working class advocate, after witnessing one of the migrant workers on her father's farm be beaten.
+She was named Betty because it was the only English name her mother could pronounce.
+Her father, Tom Kay Chu, owned a farm on land inherited from his grandfather.
+Her paternal family was from Kaiping, while her mother, Yee Siu King, was an immigrant from Guangzhou.
+Chu was a farmhand for her family, but by age nine, Chu wanted to pursue a career in law as a working class advocate, after witnessing one of the migrant workers on her father's farm be beaten.

-After graduating from Grossmont High School, she earned a BS degree from University of Southern California.
-Chu earned a JD degree from University of Southern California.
+After graduating from Grossmont High School, she earned a Bachelor of Science and a Juris Doctor from University of Southern California.

 Career

 In June 1961, Chu was admitted to the State Bar of California.
 In 1961, Chu became the first Chinese-American woman lawyer in Southern California.
 As a pioneer in the legal field, Chu's career was supported by Hiram Kwan, founder of "Kwan, Quan, Cohen, and Lum", a law firm in Los Angeles Chinatown.

 In 1973, Chu was one of the founding members of East West Federal Bank (now East West Bancorp).

-Chu also co-founded Trust Saving Bank and served as its Chairperson and CEO; she was the first Chinese American woman to run a bank in the United States.
+Chu also co-founded Trust Saving Bank and served as its chairperson and CEO; she was the first Chinese American woman to run a bank in the United States.

 She has taught classes at California College of Law and Los Angeles Community College.

 In 1992, Chu was a member of the Los Angeles Police Department's Police Chief selection committee.

-Chu was an elected city council member of Monterey Park, California from 2003-2007, and again 2009-2012.
+Chu was an elected city council member of Monterey Park, California from 2003 to 2007, and again 2009–2012.
 On March 13, 2006, Chu was sworn in as the mayor of Monterey Park.
 In May 2009, Chu campaigned for the 32nd Congressional district as a Republican, but she lost to Judy Chu, her cousin by marriage.

+In November 2010, Chu was one of several Chinese-American politicians to be invited to the 2010 Asian Games by the Overseas Chinese Affairs Office (OCAO).
+It had been her first visit since 1980, when she unsuccessfully tried to find her father's village.
+She and her husband were subsequently given tours of their ancestral homes in Guangdong through OCAO.